 Once you notice the globe on top of the basket lid change color, you can remove the percolator from the stove.

 Let your coffee cool for a few minutes and remove the grounds basket from the percolator.
 Then, dispose of your used coffee and serve your fresh cup of coffee using the spout.
+Now that you’ve learned how to use a percolator, you may want to read about how to make different types of drinks, like how to prepare Kapeng Barako with a coffee maker.

 Be careful while removing the grounds basket.
 It will get exceedingly hot throughout the percolating process.